From S$354 Million to S$306 Billion: 5 Lessons From How Temasek Invests

 The Minister for Finance, a body corporate under the Singapore Minister for Finance (Incorporation) Act (Chapter 183), holds 100% of Temasek.

-However, it is managed like a commercial company and aims to and deliver sustainable long-term value for its stakeholders.
+However, it is managed like a commercial company and aims to deliver sustainable long-term value for its stakeholders.

 Like a commercial company, Temasek owns the assets it manages in its portfolio, is required to pay taxes, issues international bonds and is credited rated with Moody’s Investors Service (Moody’s) rates Temasek at Aaa while the S&P Global Ratings (S&P) rates them at AAA.

-Here is what you need to know!
+Here’s what you need to know!

 Temasek’s History

-Temasek’s NPV has also tripled over the last 16 years.
-From 2004 to 2020, its NPV has increased from S$90 billion to S$306 billion.
+Temasek’s NPV has also increased by more than six times over the last 20 years.
+From 2003 to 2022, its NPV increased from S$61 billion to S$403 billion.

 Contrary to popular belief, Temasek does not manage our CPF, the official foreign reserves or even the Singapore Government reserves.